Rebecca Adlington: Television

-Commercial coaching and leisure outlets

-Together with former sports personalities Steve Parry and Adrian Turner, Adlington is part of Total Swimming Group, a commercial group dedicated to providing coaching and leisure outlets.
-JD Sports bought-in during 2022, acquiring a 60% stake.
-Subsequent to COVID-19 lockdown and the energy crisis with 2021–2023 global energy crisis, Adlington joined with approximately 200 others forming a pressure group calling for the UK energy subsidy, the energy price cap ending by April 2023, to be continued to help the energy-hungry swimming pools to survive potential closures.
+A League of Their Own (2 November 2012), I Love My Country (September 2013), Celebrity Come Dine with Me (2013 Christmas Special), Who Wants to Be a Millionaire?
+(December 2013), The Chase: Celebrity Special (28 December 2013), A Question of Sport: Super Saturday (July 2014), 8 Out of 10 Cats (13 October 2014), Desert Island Discs (June 2015), and Celebrity MasterChef (August 2017).

 Personal life

 In 2005, Adlington's sister was affected by encephalitis, an inflammation of the brain.
 Her sister recovered over time, but its impact inspired Adlington to say in 2012: "It made me more determined.
 It makes me train harder".
 Adlington became an Ambassador of the Encephalitis Society in 2009, to help raise awareness of the illness.
+Her great-uncle was footballer Terry Adlington, a former goalkeeper with Derby County.
+As a result, she is a Derby County supporter.

-In 2009, comedian Frankie Boyle was censured by the BBC Trust's Editorial Standards Committee for breaching guidelines by using "humiliating and offensive" remarks with "unnecessary innuendo" during a 2008 edition of Mock The Week broadcast on BBC 2, when he jibed at Adlington's appearance.
-Adlington's mother criticised the BBC for making the ruling public, which had caused her daughter more distress.
+In 2009, comedian Frankie Boyle was censured by the BBC Trust's Editorial Standards Committee for breaching guidelines, after making remarks that the committee called "offensive and unacceptable for broadcast" during a 2008 edition of TV show Mock The Week, when he jibed at Adlington's appearance.
+Adlington's agent said that the BBC's rebuke was insufficient.

 In 2014, Adlington married former swimmer Harry Needs.
-The couple had a daughter together, born in 2015.
+The couple had a daughter together, born in June 2015.
 In March 2016, Adlington announced her separation from Needs.

-On 4 March 2021, Adlington and her boyfriend, Andy Parsons, announced the birth of their son.
-She announced on 5 September 2021 that the couple had married.
+In March 2021, Adlington and her partner, announced the birth of their son.
+The couple married in August that year.
 In August 2022, she suffered a miscarriage and underwent emergency surgery.

-In October 2023, Adlington announced she had a miscarriage and was given the news at the 20 week scan.
-She gave birth to Harper on 20 October 2023, at Wythenshawe Hospital.

-In 2025 she revealed she had been diagnosed with Coeliac disease.
+In October 2023, Adlington announced on social media that she had a miscarriage at the time of her 20 week scan.
+In 2025, she revealed she had been diagnosed with Coeliac disease.
+In March 2026, Adlington announced the birth of her third child.